Clayton Keller: College

-As the 2016 NHL Entry Draft approached, Keller had committed to playing college ice hockey for the Boston University Terriers, but he also had the option to play junior ice hockey in Canada, as the Windsor Spitfires of the Ontario Hockey League had selected him in the second round, 40th overall, of the 2014 OHL Draft.
-Keller was one of seven players from the St. Louis area who were selected in the first round of the 2016 draft, taken seventh overall by the Arizona Coyotes.
+As the 2016 NHL entry draft approached, Keller had committed to playing college ice hockey for the Boston University Terriers, but he also had the option to play junior ice hockey in Canada, as the Windsor Spitfires of the Ontario Hockey League had selected him in the second round, 40th overall, of the 2014 OHL Draft.
+Keller was one of five players from the St. Louis area who were selected in the first round of the 2016 draft, taken seventh overall by the Arizona Coyotes.
 On August 3, 2016, Keller turned down the Spitfires, choosing instead to attend Boston University.

 Keller scored his first collegiate goal in his first game, Boston University's 6–1 season-opening rout of Colgate on October 6, 2016.
 He was injured during the Terriers' 3–0 win over Northeastern at the start of November, with sophomore Jordan Greenway taking his place as Boston's second-line center in his absence.
 He missed seven games with the injury, returning to put up two goals and six points in three December games, enough to be named the Hockey East Rookie of the Month.
 He won the award again in January, when he had five goals and 11 points in nine games, and February, when he had seven goals and 12 points in eight games.
 Keller finished the season with 19 goals and 40 points in 31 games.
 In addition to being a unanimous selection to the Hockey East All-Rookie Team, Keller was a Hockey East Second Team All-Star, the Hockey East Rookie of the Year, and the recipient of the Tim Taylor Award for the top NCAA Division I rookie men's ice hockey player.

 Despite a late-game goal from Keller, the Terriers were eliminated from the 2017 Hockey East Men's Ice Hockey Tournament in the semifinal round by crosstown rivals Boston College.
 They received a bid in the 2017 NCAA Division I Men's Ice Hockey Tournament, facing reigning champions North Dakota in the first round.
 Keller scored the game-winning goal in double overtime against North Dakota, and the Terriers advanced to the Frozen Four, where they lost 3–2 in overtime to Minnesota Duluth.